Polpat Asavaprapha

-Polpat Asavaprapha (พลพัฒน์ อัศวะประภา, RTGS: Phonphat Asawaprapha), nickname Moo (หมู), is a Thai designer, creative director of Asava fashion house, founder of Asava Group and serves as President of the Bangkok Fashion Society.
+Polpat Asavaprapha (พลพัฒน์ อัศวะประภา, RTGS: Phonphat Asawaprapha), nicknamed Moo (หมู), is a Thai designer, creative director of Asava fashion house, founder of Asava Group and serves as President of the Bangkok Fashion Society.
 Polpat is also a familiar face on television, well known as a mentor of The Face Men Thailand (season 1) and season 2.

 Biography

 Early life

 Polpat is luk khrueng, with a Japanese mother and a Thai father.
-He grew up in a business-oriented family, his family owns car dealerships, Toyota dealer PS Enterprise.
+He grew up in a business-oriented family which owns car dealerships like Toyota dealer PS Enterprise.

-He graduated from Chulalongkorn University, Mass Communication faculty, majoring in Speech Communications and Performing Arts and earned a master's degree from Peter F. Drucker and Masatoshi Ito Graduate School of Management, Claremont Graduate University, fashion design degree from Parsons School of Design in New York and trained with a selection of well-known brands including Giorgio Armani, Maxmara and Marc Jacobs.
+He graduated from Chulalongkorn University, Mass Communication faculty, majored in Speech Communications and Performing Arts and earned a master's degree from Peter F. Drucker and Masatoshi Ito Graduate School of Management, Claremont Graduate University, a Fashion Design degree from Parsons School of Design in New York and trained with a selection of well-known brands including Giorgio Armani, Maxmara and Marc Jacobs.

 Career

 Having studied and worked in New York for almost 10 years, Polpat came back with a dream to pursue a fashion career as a dedicated designer.
-Since then, he has successfully established his own namesake couture brand, Asava that became locally and internationally recognized.
+Since then, he has successfully established his own namesake couture brand, Asava that is locally as well as internationally recognized.

-He is now a Creative Director and founder of Asava Group, which consists of luxury bespoke clothing, Asava, ASV and White Asava, and a restaurant, Sava Dining.
+He is now the Creative Director and founder of Asava Group, which consists of luxury bespoke clothing, Asava, ASV and White Asava, and a restaurant, Sava Dining.

-He has also made a name for himself from designing the costumes for Miss Universe Thailand; Aniporn Chalermburanawong, Chalita Suansane, Maria Lynn Ehren and Sophida Kanchanarin.
+He has also made a name for himself by designing the costumes for Miss Universe Thailand; Aniporn Chalermburanawong, Chalita Suansane, Maria Lynn Ehren and Sophida Kanchanarin.

 He also runs his own restaurant, Sava Dining, at EmQuartier and is an executive at the family-owned Toyota dealer PS Enterprise.